tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 ### View metadata files
-Regardless of whether it's a dataset, filter, chart, map, or whatever, each view has a metadata file at a url like this.
+Regardless of whether it's a dataset, filter, chart, map, or whatever, each view has a metadata file at a URL like this.

     https://data.maryland.gov/api/views/${id}.json